-Lexical gaps are those concepts that do not have a succinct representation in a given language.
-However, they can be expressed as a free combination of words [9].
+Moreover, a concept might not have a name in a target language the fact that it can be a lexical gap.
 For example, the concept parish - (the local subdivision of a diocese committed to one pastor) is a lexical gap in Mongolian.
-The variation in the concept lexicalization from the source language (S) to the target language (T) is depicted in Fig. 7(a).
+The variation in the concept lexicalization from the source language (S) to the target language (T) is depicted in Fig. 8(a).